zspecza/common-tags/readme.md

 #### Class is in Session: TemplateTag

 `common-tags` exports a `TemplateTag` class.
 This class is the foundation of `common-tags`.
-The concept of the class works on the premise that transformations occur on a template either when the template is finished being processed (`onEndResult`), or when the tag encounters a substitution (`onSubstitution`).
+The concept of the class works on the premise that transformations occur on a template either when the template is finished being processed (`onEndResult`), or when the tag encounters a literal (`onLiteral`) or a substitution (`onSubstitution`).
 Any tag produced by this class supports [tail processing](#tail-processing).

 The easiest tag to create is a tag that does nothing: